Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Extending_Profinity/Scripting/Script_Types/RunScripts.md

 title: Run Scripts
 ---

+!!! tip "Profinity V2 IS NOW IN EARLY ADOPTER RELEASE"
+    Profinity V2 is available now in Early Adopter Release.
+To support this release we are making the documentation public.
+To get access to the Profinity V2 installers, please log a support request at the [Prohelion Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals) requesting access to the Early Adopter release.

+# Run Scripts

 Run scripts are the most flexible and commonly used script type in Profinity.
 They can be executed either manually by users or automatically on a schedule, making them ideal for a wide range of automation tasks.
 These scripts are perfect for operations that need to be performed either on-demand or if scheduled at specific intervals, such as data collection, testing, or system configuration tasks.

 ## Characteristics